Medical Spanish Immersion Program | Costa Rica & Ecuador | Earn CME & CE

-This live activity, Medical Spanish Immersion in Nicaragua & Costa Rica has been reviewed and is acceptable for up to 22.50 Prescribed credit(s) by the American Academy of Family Physicians.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+This live activity, Medical Spanish Immersion in Ecuador & Costa Rica, has been reviewed and is acceptable for up to 20 Prescribed credit(s) by the American Academy of Family Physicians.
+As such, physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Provider approved by the California Board of Registered Nursing, Provider #14584, for 20 Contact Hours per week of immersion.

-We work with a few different non-profit groups that focus on bringing health education & healthcare to the poor and under-served in several different communities around the Central Valley of Costa Rica and the Granada area of Nicaragua.
-We spend significant time in schools or other public meeting places in these communities to deliver our preventive health education and respond to the identified needs of the community.
+We work with different non-profit groups with different missions.
+However, they all focus on bringing health education & healthcare to the poor and under-served in several different communities around Costa Rica and Ecuador.
+We spend significant time in schools or other public meeting places in these communities in order to deliver our preventive health education and respond to the identified needs of the community.
 For more information on our guiding principles for health work abroad, please see our mission statement.

 During your pre-departure course, we may ask you to collect both physical and financial donations for your work on immersion.
 Your donations will relate directly to any charlas that you will be giving in select communities.
 For example, if you’re giving a talk on oral hygiene, we will suggest that your charla group try and secure toothbrush and travel toothpaste donations to accompany your charla.
 Other situations may lend themselves more to health education materials as donations.
-You will receive more details on the talks you will be delivering and have the opportunity to define your own donation items during your pre-departure preparation.
+So, no rush at the moment, you will receive more details on the talks you will be delivering and have the opportunity to define your own donation items during your pre-departure preparation.

-Medical liability insurance is not required for the work we do.
-We do not provide medical care as a general rule.
-If we have the opportunity provide primary care to patients, it will always underneath the supervision of a local healthcare worker and his/her organization.
+Medical liability insurance is not required for the work we do since we do not provide medical care as a general rule.
+If, however, we have the opportunity provide primary care to patients, we take special caution.
+For example, it will always be underneath the supervision of a local healthcare worker and his/her organization.
 Because we want to always provide sustainable medical outreach services, we spend a lot of time educating patients about healthy lifestyle options in resource poor settings.
-This is great for you as a participant as well; you get to practice explaining the very same educational topics that you need to explain to your patients back home as well.
+This is great for you as a participant as well because you get to practice explaining the very same educational topics that you need to explain to your patients back home as well.
 For more information on our guiding principles for health work abroad, please see our mission statement.

 Since our work is primarily educational, nothing is REQUIRED.
 However, you may have opportunities to use some basic equipment during a health education piece.
-Simple and portable items like: your stethoscope, otoscope, ophthalmoscope, bp cuffs for adults, children and infants, thermometers, glucometers, etc. We’ll be able to give you more specific information relating to the specific program you’re applying for after application.
+For example, portable items like: stethoscope, otoscope, ophthalmoscope, bp cuffs, thermometers, glucometers, etc. Contact us any time for more info on the specific medical Spanish immersion program you’re considering.